Programme

 - F4

-- Obstacle driving competition with winning round
+- Competition with winning round

 - The best 8 drivers acc. to penalties and time are qualified for the winning round.
-In the winning round all athletes start with zero penalties
+In the winning round all athletes start with zero penalties.

 - 3rd rating competition for the individual and team classification